 - No marketeers or other noneditors employed

-- Website designed and coded by us, so no cookies, tracking, or malware
+- Website designed and coded by us (hence the 1990s look!), so no cookies, tracking, or malware

 English Science Editing offers a professional editing service to scientists, clinicians, and engineers who are not native English speakers.
 We specialize in the editing of scientific manuscripts before they are submitted for publication in the peer-reviewed literature, ensuring that both the standard of English and, most importantly, the scientific information presented in each document reach the levels expected of a native-English-speaking expert scientist.
 This means that editors and referees will be able to focus on the scientific content of the document without having their judgment distracted by confusing or inaccurate English usage.

 English Science Editing ensures that nonnative English speakers are placed on an equal footing with native English speakers in the publication process.
 Most of our work involves scientific manuscripts that are intended for journals or books, but we also edit academic theses and textbooks, grant applications, letters of correspondence, and referee reports and rebuttals.
 In addition, we edit documents on topics in which the scientific content is ancillary, in fields such as politics, economics, and education.